qmeng222/AdventureForge/README.md

    - Install the python-dotenv package: `pip install python_dotenv`
    - Install the pillow package that provides the PIL (Python Imaging Library) module to work with images: `pip install pillow`
    - Install Flask: `pip install Flask`
+   - Install the tenacity library for retrying operations: `pip install tenacity`
-   - Start the Flask development server in debug mode: `flask run --debug`
+5. Start the Flask development server in debug mode: `flask run --debug`
-5. Generate a snapshot of the installed packages and their versions to the requirements.txt file (or overwrite the txt file): `pip freeze > requirements.txt`, so others can install all the packages and their respective versions specified in the requirements.txt file with `pip install -r requirements.txt`
+6. Generate a snapshot of the installed packages and their versions to the requirements.txt file (or overwrite the txt file): `pip freeze > requirements.txt`, so others can install all the packages and their respective versions specified in the requirements.txt file with `pip install -r requirements.txt`

 ## Resources: